 Instructor and Director of the Health Commons

 Katie previously worked for eight years as a nurse at University of Minnesota Medical Center – University Campus in both oncology and the medical ICU.
 She has traveled to 20 different countries and participated in many local volunteer programs, such as the Bridge for Youth and Higher Ground.
-In her spare time, Katie enjoys being outdoors and spending time with family and friends.
-Katie and her husband recently welcomed a baby girl into their family.

 - Bachelor of Science in Nursing: University of Wisconsin – Eau Clare